Last Updated on December 9, 2021 by Chris and Lindsay

 Our camper was probably a sight to see when it rolled off the dealer’s lot in 1999.
 While nobody could predict what would happen when the year turned, it is easy to look back on our motorhome and see that some things were destined to need to be changed.

 When we began listing the things we wanted to accomplish in our RV makeover we couldn’t see all of the jobs and processes that it would take to reveal the new, second life of our full-time home on wheels.

 But the further we wandered into the camper makeover the more we started to see the amazing potential a complete renovation would have on the camper.

-We hope that this post has provided you lots of great ideas and inspiration for how to makeover your RV without having to spend a ton of money or have prior remodeling expertise.
+We hope that this post has provided you with lots of great ideas and inspiration for how to makeover your RV while sticking to a budget or without having prior remodeling expertise.

 We’d love to hear some positive feedback from you on what you like best about our camper makeover, answer any questions you have and, of course, hear how your RV renovation or makeover has gone!
 Leave us a comment or connect with us on social media to let us know!